sevenki666/CSOJ/README.md

 Todo List:

-- Update compilers.
+- [ ] Update compilers.
-- Feature: ~~User Group~~ , and change the color of administrator's display.
+- [x] Feature: ~~User Group~~ , and change the color of administrator's display.
 Note: I don't have much time so I just put the administrator list into uoj.js.
 I know it's stupid.
-- Use cravatar instead of gravatar.
+- [x] Use cravatar instead of gravatar.
-- Change the Mathjax cdn.
+- [ ] Change the Mathjax cdn.
-- Feature: Refuse to register accounts by oneself.
+- [ ] Feature: Refuse to register accounts by oneself.
-- Add reference and solution link in problems.
+- [ ] Add reference and solution link in problems.
-- Add "Contest Conclusion System".
+- [ ] ~~Add "Contest Conclusion System".~~ Using Blog is enough.
-- Feature: test data download.
+- [ ] Feature: test data download.

 以下为 UOJ 社区版仓库 README.md 原文。